Chelan County profile

 Key changes in payroll employment

-• 200 fewer jobs in Leisure and hospitality.
+• 200 fewer mining, logging and construction jobs.

 Employment estimates for Wenatchee Metropolitan Statistical Area (MSA)